foldda/charian/README.md

 - **Data communication** - for sending complex structured data in a serialized form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

-By using the new, schemaless RDA format[^1] in its encoding, Charian implements so-called "general-purpose" serialization, meaning it can be used for serializing any data without being bound (limited) to a pre-established data model.
+By using the new, schemaless RDA format[^1] in its encoding, Charian implements the so-called "general-purpose" serialization, meaning it can be used for serializing any data without being bound (and limited) to a pre-established data model.
 Being schemaless, Charian is most suitable for flexible and dynamic data exchange between independent programs, as it only uses common data transport methods and protocols, as opposed to the conventional approaches that require dedicated custom pipelines that are built for specific applications and data models.

 Charian's generic, one-size-fits-all approach gives it many advantages over the other serialization systems and methods, such as being -